GurjarKing/GurjarKing/README.md

 </pre>
 <strong>Daily News</strong>

-  - Calling Madrid & Barcelona VCs: Be featured in The Great TechCrunch Survey of European VC
+  - Four days left on early bird savings for TC Sessions: Mobility 2020
      <hr/>

-      - *TechCrunch is embarking on a major new project to survey the venture capital investors of Europe.
-Our <a href=”https://forms.gle/k4Ji2Ch7zdrn7o2p6”>survey of VCs in Madrid & Barcelona will capture how the cities are faring, and what changes are being wrought …*
+      - *Want to save $100 on your pass to TC Sessions: Mobility 2020?
+Silly question, right?
+Of course, you do.
+Here’s the thing.
+You have just four days left to buy in at the lowest price.
+Knock this easy task off your to-do list and buy your pass before the early-b…*

-  - Financial institutions using Plaid Exchange can share instant account activity
+  - Fabletics' Don Ressler and Kevin Hart to talk D2C at Disrupt 2020
       <hr/>

-      - *A few months ago, Plaid unveiled Plaid Exchange, a product that helps financial institutions build and maintain an API that other developers can use.
-The company is iterating on that product and now updates account activity in near real-time.
-Plaid is better …*
+      - *The world of retail has been absolutely rocked by the coronavirus pandemic.
+Stores closed across the country, and at the same time, online sales went through the roof.
+Direct-to-consumer brands, many of whom are masters of both online and brick-and-mortar cha…*

-  - India's IT minister accuses Facebook of suppressing right-leaning pages
+  - Apple launches COVID-19 'Exposure Notification Express' with iOS 13.7 – Android to follow later this month
       <hr/>

-      - *Ravi Shankar Prasad, India’s IT, and Law and Justice minister has accused Facebook India’s leadership team of suppressing the reach of pages that support and promote right-leaning ideology, in what is the latest turn of events for the social giant in its bigg…*
+      - *Apple and Google are continuing to make good on their planned roll-out of exposure notification technology for helping with COVID-19 contact tracing efforts.
+The two partners are introducing new tools that make it much easier for public health authorities to …*

-  - Alexa can now pay for gas at over 11,500 Exxon and Mobil stations in the U.S.
+  - Student-led accelerator Envision reaches demo week for class one, looks to class two
       <hr/>

-      - *In January, Amazon announced a new feature would allow Alexa users to pay for their gas at the pump using voice commands via Echo Auto and other Alexa-enabled mobility devices.
-Today, the company says the feature is now live at over 11,500 Exxon and Mobil gas…*
+      - *Back in early July, TechCrunch covered the Envision Accelerator.
+The program was put together by a group of students and recent graduates, often with some early venture capital experience, to help give some young startups a boost, and to shake up industry div…*

-  - Tesla taps market rally keg, announces $5B stock sale
+  - Calling Madrid & Barcelona VCs: Be featured in The Great TechCrunch Survey of European VC
       <hr/>

-       - *Tesla said Tuesday will sell up to $5 billion in new stock as the company seeks to take advantage of an unprecedented run up in its share price.
-Tesla will sell the shares from “time to time,” through an “at-the-market” offering program, the company said Tues…*
+       - *TechCrunch is embarking on a major new project to survey the venture capital investors of Europe.
+Our <a href=”https://forms.gle/k4Ji2Ch7zdrn7o2p6”>survey of VCs in Madrid & Barcelona will capture how the cities are faring, and what changes are being wrought …*

 <br />